Start

 Start-CSV.gif

-In Corezoid, every Start node serves as an endpoint with its own unique URL.
-This endpoint URL can be used to subscribe to webhooks, allowing you to receive external data and trigger your Corezoid processes automatically (see Picture 4).
+In Corezoid, every Start node serves as an endpoint with its unique URL.
+This endpoint URL can be used to subscribe to webhooks, and you can receive external data and trigger your Corezoid Processes automatically.

 https://www.corezoid.com/api/1/json/public/0060000/*8b568f9c430f045b0c207ff8221